On this page

 Context and workflow

-#Processing times for Cambio de Condición depend on the case type and current workload.
-It is advisable to check the official INM processing time tool, as outlined in the Form CAMBIO DE CONDICIÓN guide.
+#Processing time for Cambio de Condición varies by case type and current workload — typically check the official INM processing time tool, as described in the Form CAMBIO DE CONDICIÓN guide.

 Why this matters